cblegare/cookiecutter-py/README.rst

 to create your own version.
 Or create your own; it doesn't strictly have to be a fork.

-* It's up to you whether or not to rename your fork/own version.
+.. note:: It's up to you whether or not to rename your fork/own version.
 Do whatever you think sounds good.

 Or Submit a Pull Request
 ~~~~~~~~~~~~~~~~~~~~~~~~

 I also accept pull requests on this, if they're small, atomic, and if they
 make my own packaging experience better.
+Read on in the :ref:`contributing`
+section.

 .. _Travis-CI: http://travis-ci.org/